Signed clasp numbers and four-genus bounds: Abstract

 \section{Abstract}

 There exist knots having positive and negative four-dimensional clasp numbers zero but having four-genus, and hence clasp number, arbitrarily large.
-Such examples were first constructed by Allison Miller, answering a question of Juh\'asz-Zemke.
-Further examples are constructed here, complementing those of Miller in that they include examples of infinite order in concordance in addition to elements of order two.
+Such examples were first constructed by Allison Miller, answering a question of Juh\'asz--Zemke.
+Further examples are constructed here, complementing those of Miller in that they are of infinite order in the concordance group, rather than being two-torsion.

-For a knot $K \subset S^3$, the four-dimensional clasp numbers $c(K)$, $c^+(K)$, and $c^-(K)$, are the minimum number of double points, positive double points, and negative double points, respectively, among all generically immersed disks in $B^4$ bounded by $K$.
-A simple geometric construction shows that the four-genus satisfies $g_4(K) \le c(K)$.